-Sunray Cottage is paces from the big sandy beach at Portreath.
+Sunray Cottage is within walking distance from the big sandy beach at Portreath.

 Nestled along a pretty terrace, this superbly presented bolthole delivers sun, sea and sand for that traditional 'wish you were here' getaway, with sea glimpses from the front garden.